Contest rules & information

 - Principal Authors are responsible for meeting all contest rules and requirements.

-- By entering this contest, the Principal Authors affirm that their submission does not breach any laws, infringe on any rights, or violate the UNR Student Conduct Code.
+- By entering this contest, the Principal Authors affirm that their submission does not breach any laws, infringe on any rights, or violate the University of Nevada, Reno Student Conduct Code.

 - The University reserves the right to check the Principal Authors' enrollment status.